Al532/MuseScore_ChordPitchRespell/README.md

 ![](img/1-1.png)

 #### MuseScore default 'optimize enharmonic spelling'
-Chords highlighted in red exhibit inconsistent chord quality, even worse than the raw MIDI entry.
+Chords highlighted in red exhibit inconsistent chord quality, even worse than the raw MIDI entry.<br>
 ![](img/1-2.png)

 #### This plugin
-All chords are correctly spelled, with the key signature properly taken into account and improved readability.
+All chords are correctly spelled, with the key signature properly taken into account and improved readability.<br>
 ![](img/1-3.png)

 ### Big band saxophone chords (to be exploded across parts)